- General information

 Please include tables as part of the manuscript file.
 Tables must be editable and not embedded as an image.

 Authors working in LaTeX can download and use our template.
-Please upload a single PDF at first submission and include any component files, such as .st (style file), .cls (class file) and .bib (bibliography file) at revision submission.
-Please note that LaTeX files will be converted to Microsoft Word files during the production process and that authors will be required to check the conversion of symbols and special characters carefully at the proofing stage.
+(Please note that the documents and guidelines apply to all of the Company of Biologists journals, including DMM.)
+Please upload a single PDF at first submission and include any component files, such as .st (style file), .cls (class file) and .bib (bibliography file), at submission of the revised version.
+Please note that LaTeX files will be converted to Microsoft Word files during the production process, and that authors will be required to check the conversion of symbols and special characters carefully at the proofing stage.

 3.2.
 Article sections